cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 * Due to its simplicity, it's always been largely used for academic purposes, but it really took off around 2011 due to its compatibility with several popular platforms like PySpark and AWS Lambda.
 * A few characteristics from the Python language are:
   * Free and OpenSource: No vendor lock-in and no hidden service fees, making it safe for small and large companies adoption
-  * Portable : Code written on Python can be executed without modification on Windows/Linux and MacOS systems
+  * Portable : can be executed without modification on Windows/Linux and MacOS systems
   * Ecosystem and community: Python has one of the largest libraries ecosystems in the IT industry
-  * Interpreted: Python doesn't require slow/complex code compilation, making its deployment easy and simple
+  * Interpreted: Python doesn't require slow/complex code compilation, facilitating deployment
   * Tools: There are several quality tools developed to assist Python development, like PyCharm and Jupyter

       ![infographic](./python-files/infochart2.jpg)